Asthma: Pathophysiology

 Asthma is the result of chronic inflammation of the conducting zone of the airways (most especially the bronchi and bronchioles), which subsequently results in increased contractability of the surrounding smooth muscles.
 This among other factors leads to bouts of narrowing of the airway and the classic symptoms of wheezing.
 The narrowing is typically reversible with or without treatment.
-Occasionally the airways themselves change.
+Occasionally, the airways themselves change.
 Typical changes in the airways include an increase in eosinophils and thickening of the lamina reticularis.
-Chronically the airways' smooth muscle may increase in size along with an increase in the numbers of mucous glands.
+Chronically, the airways' smooth muscle may increase in size along with an increase in the number of mucous glands.
 Other cell types involved include T lymphocytes, macrophages, and neutrophils.
 There may also be involvement of other components of the immune system, including cytokines, chemokines, histamine, and leukotrienes among others.

 Diagnosis

-While asthma is a well-recognized condition, there is not one universal agreed upon definition.
+While asthma is a well-recognized condition, there is no one universal, agreed-upon definition.
 It is defined by the Global Initiative for Asthma as "a chronic inflammatory disorder of the airways in which many cells and cellular elements play a role.
-The chronic inflammation is associated with airway hyper-responsiveness that leads to recurrent episodes of wheezing, breathlessness, chest tightness and coughing particularly at night or in the early morning.
+The chronic inflammation is associated with airway hyper-responsiveness that leads to recurrent episodes of wheezing, breathlessness, chest tightness, and coughing, particularly at night or in the early morning.
 These episodes are usually associated with widespread but variable airflow obstruction within the lung that is often reversible either spontaneously or with treatment".

 There is currently no precise test for the diagnosis, which is typically based on the pattern of symptoms and response to therapy over time.
-Asthma may be suspected if there is a history of recurrent wheezing, coughing or difficulty breathing and these symptoms occur or worsen due to exercise, viral infections, allergens or air pollution.
+Asthma may be suspected if there is a history of recurrent wheezing, coughing, or difficulty breathing, and these symptoms occur or worsen due to exercise, viral infections, allergens, or air pollution.
 Spirometry is then used to confirm the diagnosis.
-In children under the age of six the diagnosis is more difficult as they are too young for spirometry.
+In children under the age of six, the diagnosis is more difficult as they are too young for spirometry.